Web3NL/motoko-book/src/common-programming-concepts/control-flow.md

 This will keep outputting the same text.
 The only way to exit such loop would be with `continue` or `break` construct in accordance with a label.

-Usefull for loops that have to run infinitely but most of the time we will want to use conditional statements attached to it in the form of `for` and `while` as we will see further in this chapter.
+Useful for loops that have to run infinitely but most of the time we will want to use conditional statements attached to it in the form of `for` and `while` as we will see further in this chapter.

 ## Labels